ankitadhanawat/cv/README.md

 Analysis of different layered neural networks with different activation functions. [code](https://github.com/saurabh-annadate/Neural-network-from-scratch)

 - Recommender System based on user clickstream  \
 The primary objective of this project was to build an efficient News Recommender System that can attract more users.
-Learned Natural Language Processing.[code](https://github.com/saurabh-annadate/Recommender-System-based-on-user-clickstream)
+Learned Natural Language Processing. [code](https://github.com/saurabh-annadate/Recommender-System-based-on-user-clickstream)

 ## Workshops attended
 1. July 2022: Dare UK and Class International Summer School 2022, Southampton, UK